Mother of Center City stabbing victim: I was manipulated by D.A.

 PHILADELPHIA (WPVI) --The mother of Center City real estate developer Sean Schellenger, who was stabbed to death near Rittenhouse Square last month, says she was manipulated by the Philadelphia district attorney after hearing of the reduced charges against the suspect.

-On Wednesday, the D.A.'s office downgraded charges to third degree murder and manslaughter against 21-year-old suspect Michael White.
+On Wednesday, the D.A.'s office downgraded charges to third degree murder and voluntary manslaughter against 21-year-old suspect Michael White.

 The revised charges mean White will be able to post bail.